travel-insurance-vs-digital-nomad-insurance

 Genki is a popular health insurance focused on digital nomads that offers two main options which you could classify as the basic travel insurance and a premium insurance.

-The details below are for the Genki Explorer package which will cover worldwide travels for up to two years.
+The details below are for the Genki Traveler plan, which covers worldwide travels in contracts of up to 12 months.

 • Buy travel insurance while abroad: Yes, with a 14-day waiting period for non-emergency health cases.